binaryphile/binaryphile.com/posts/a-vagrant-box-for-spree-development.md

 to adversely impact any other's that way.
 Every project gets a clean environment over which it has full reign.

-If you have an existing Spree (or Rails) project, you clone it to your native machine, then create a vagrant vm from the same directory.
-The vm doesn't actually live in the same directory but you manage it from there.
-The project code is automatically shared with the vm through VirtualBox's shared folders facility, so you can work with the code in either your native environment or from within the vm, whichever you're more comfortable with.
-You only need the vm to run and/or debug the code.
+When you bring up the vm, it has access to the directory you created it in, so you can make a new Spree instance or clone your existing one into a subfolder and work with the files on your native machine.
+You only need the vm to run and debug the code.
+Even the browsing is done with your native machine's browser by pointing it to `localhost:3000` when your app is running.

-Since the vm already has everything you need, you can typically clone your project, make sure you have database.yml properly configured, create the vm, connect to it, cd to /vagrant, bundle install, bundle exec rake db:bootstrap and bundle exec rails s.
+Since the vm already has everything you need, you can typically clone your project, make sure you have database.yml properly configured, create the vm, connect to it, cd to `/vagrant`, `bundle install`, `bundle exec rake db:bootstrap` and `bundle exec rails s`.
 On your native machine, browse to localhost:3000 and that's it!
 You've got a working Spree sample store!

 Of course, importing your database or creating a new store installation requires more steps than that, but the idea is that the vagrant vm